GovTechSG/seed-documentation/set-up-secure-enclave.md

 Secure Enclave allows passwordless, phish-resistant sign-in on macOS using hardware-bound cryptographic keys.
 This setup enables seamless access to Microsoft Entra ID applications after the initial device unlock.

+**Prerequisite:** Your device must already be onboarded to SEED before you set up Secure Enclave.

 ## Platform SSO registration